Ari Anisfeld

 I am an applied microeconomist studying how young people understand their place in the world, discover opportunities, and make critical life decisions.
 I use experiments and quasi-experiments paired with tools from econometrics and machine learning.

+I am currently a Research and Policy Fellow at the Office of Federal Student Aid of the U.S. Department of Education.
 Before pursuing the PhD, I taught middle school math in Thoreau, New Mexico, was an Education Fellow at NYC Department of Education and served as a Research and IT Fellow at Gobabeb Research and Training Center in Namibia.
 These experiences inform my commitment to applied research that bridges theory and practice.